-Walker Law FirmDebt Relief Bankruptcy Lawyer in Dothan, Alabama
+Walker Law Firm - Bankruptcy AttorneyDebt Relief Bankruptcy Lawyer in Dothan, Alabama

 Have you lost your job or has your pay decreased due to the current pandemic?
 Or does it seem that no matter how hard you work, you keep falling behind?
 Is your debt increasing?
 Are you worried about losing your home or vehicle because you’ve gotten behind on the payments?
 Have you gotten behind on credit card and loan payments and are now dealing with harassing phone calls and threatening letters from collection agencies?
 Times are tough and no one needs the additional stress of dealing with harassment from collection agencies.
 If you are dealing with any of these problems, you are legally entitled to seek debt relief through bankruptcy.
 Filing for bankruptcy may allow you keep your home or car while also relieving you from having to pay your other creditors.

-Seek Legal Advice
+Seek Legal Advice From An Experienced Attorney

-There are two main options for filing as an individual, Chapter 7 and Chapter 13.
+Filing for Bankruptcy - There are two main options for filing as an individual, Chapter 7 and Chapter 13.

 Why Do I Need A Bankruptcy Attorney?

 Bankruptcy can be a complicated process that requires considerable detail and that deadlines be strictly met.
 An experienced bankruptcy attorney knows the process and all of the information you will need to provide to the court which could save you valuable time.
 Missing forms or information can result in a delay or even a dismissal of your case.
-Once your case is dismissed, all debt collection activity against you can resume. - continue reading about bankruptcy attorneys
+Once your case is dismissed, all collection activity against you can resume. - continue reading about bankruptcy attorneys

 Does Filing For Bankruptcy Mean I Lose Everything?

-Both Chapter 7 and Chapter 13 allow for certain assets to remain with you.
+Both Chapter 7 and 13 allow for certain assets to remain with you.
 Depending on your circumstances or what type you file, you may be able to keep your home or car.
 In other cases all of your personal property could be considered exempt, or protected, from having to be sold to pay off unsecured debt.
 Bankruptcy is not designed to wipe you out.
-Both Chapter 7 and Chapter 13 Bankruptcy offer you a fresh start. - continue reading about bankruptcy filing
+Both Chapter 7 and 13 Bankruptcy offer you a fresh start. - continue reading about bankruptcy filing

-Can I Stop Foreclosure By Filing For Bankruptcy?
+Can I Stop Foreclosure or Repossession?

-If you are facing foreclosure or are already in foreclosure, filing for bankruptcy will temporarily halt the foreclosure proceedings against you.
+If you are facing foreclosure or are already in foreclosure, bankruptcy will temporarily halt the foreclosure proceedings against you.
 In some case you may be able make repayment arrangements that would allow you to remain in your home following the discharge of your bankruptcy. - continue reading about bankruptcy and foreclosure

-Filing for bankruptcy will temporarily stop any collection or repossession activities against you and your vehicle.
+Bankruptcy can also temporarily stop any collection or repossession activities against you and your vehicle.
 You will have the choice to arrange to either keep your car and repay past due amounts or if you owe a lot more than your car is worth, you can surrender it and have any past due amounts, collection, or repossession fees discharged. - continue reading about bankruptcy and repossession

 How Long Does Bankruptcy Stay On Your Credit Score?

 While filing for bankruptcy can offer a chance to get out from under crushing debt, it can also have a negative impact on your credit score.
-The damage is not however permanent and can offer you a chance to establish a more positive credit profile in the long run. - continue reading about bankruptcy and your credit score
+The damage is not however permanent and can offer you a chance to establish a more positive profile in the long run. - continue reading about bankruptcy and your credit score

 What Is Credit Counseling, Is It Necessary?

-In order to help ensure your success as a petitioner, bankruptcy law requires that a credit counseling and debtor education courses be taken before and after filing for bankruptcy. - continue reading about bankruptcy and credit counseling
+In order to ensure your success as a petitioner, bankruptcy law requires that a credit counseling and debtor education courses be taken before and after filing for bankruptcy. - continue reading about bankruptcy and credit counseling

 What Is A 341 Meeting?

 The hearing is not a trial but it is a hearing meant to verify your identity, your present and past income, and that all of your reported assets are accurate.
-If your bankruptcy filing involves a debt repayment plan, you will discuss the details with the trustee.
-You will have to swear under oath that all of the information you have provided is true so it is advisable that you have a bankruptcy lawyer by your side. - continue reading about bankruptcy and your 341 meeting
+If your bankruptcy filing involves a repayment plan, you will discuss the details with the trustee.
+You will have to swear under oath that all of the information you have provided is true so it is advisable that you have a your bankruptcy attorney by your side. - continue reading about bankruptcy and your 341 meeting